 Joan Heysler, fourth / fifth grade teacher at Jackson Grammar School noted the various learnings from this project that were incorporated into the curriculum:

-• Most recently, they learned about timber-framing tools of the trade. and presented them in a “museum” to parents and the younger members of the school.
+• Students learned about timber-framing tools of the trade. and presented them in a “museum” to parents and the younger members of the school.

 • Our science unit right now is about simple machines, so students looked for which simple machines were involved in those tools to answer our essential question: “How simple machines make the work of timer framing easier?”